10 Best Things To Do in Texas

 When you need a taste of adventure in the Wild West, no place is better than Texas.
 There are 35 cities in the Lone Star state, which is as big as the UK, Germany, Belgium, and the Netherlands combined, as well as historic relics, nature parks, and attractions abound.
 If you are looking for majestic coastlines, canyons, Tex-Mex culture and food, and museums, then Texas has plenty of things to do.

-Here are the top 10 best attractions and places to go in Texas to start your journey:
+Here are the top 10 things to do and places to go in Texas to start your journey.

 You wouldn't expect to find a museum on the sixth floor of the Dallas County Administration Building at Dealey Plaza, but there is!
 Hence the name “Sixth Floor Museum,” which pertains to President John F. Kennedy.
 You can learn all about how he lived up to the point of his assassination.
 There are a number of artifacts, recordings of eye witness accounts, and photographs.
 Currently, there are around 45,000 items on display.
 On the seventh floor, you can also access special programs and exhibits.
 A gift shop, cafe, and bookstore are also on premises.